dominik-stammbach/dominik-stammbach.github.io/README.md

 ### About me

-I defended my PhD dissertation in April 2024 at [ETH Zurich](https://ethz.ch/en.html) where I was writing my thesis on data-centric automated fact checking.
-During my time at ETH, I was supervised by Elliott Ash and Mrinmaya Sachan.
+I am a postdoctoral research associate at the [CITP at Princeton University](https://citp.princeton.edu/citp-people/dominik-stammbach/).
+I am currently working on legal NLP with Peter Henderson.
+Prior to that, I obtained my Dr. Sc. in Spring 2024 at [ETH Zurich](https://ethz.ch/en.html) for my thesis about data-centric automated fact checking where I was supervised by Elliott Ash and Mrinmaya Sachan.

 My research interests are in applied NLP, legal NLP, and to develop NLP methods which can be applied in the context of misinformation, online safety and the intersection NLP and climate change.
 Among others, I am investigating how to detect company greenwashing at scale, the practice of companies making generic, misleading or false claims to boost their environmental credentials.

 ### Research (Selected Publications)

 - Doctoral thesis: [Towards Data-Centric Automated Fact Checking](https://www.research-collection.ethz.ch/handle/20.500.11850/674960)

 - [Environmental Claim Detection](https://aclanthology.org/2023.acl-short.91/), with Nicolas Webersinke, Julia Bingler, Mathias Kraus and Markus Leippold (ACL 2023)